dr0pdb/Android-Development/README.md

-    		The Android app development specialization offered on the edx platform
+    		The Android app development specialization offered on the edx and Udacity platform

 					Codes,Assignments and Projects